1,3,5-Trinitrobenzene

-1,3,5-Trinitrobenzene is an organic compound with the formula C6H3(NO2)3.
-It is one of three trinitrated benzene-derivatives.
+1,3,5-Trinitrobenzene is one of three isomers of trinitrobenzene with the formula C6H3(NO2)3.
 A pale yellow solid, the compound is highly explosive.

 Synthesis and reactions

 1,3,5-Trinitrobenzene is produced by decarboxylation of 2,4,6-trinitrobenzoic acid.

 1,3,5-Trinitrobenzene forms charge-transfer complexes with electron-rich arenes.

 Reduction of 1,3,5-trinitrobenzene gives 1,3,5-triaminobenzene, a precursor to phloroglucinol.

 Uses and applications

 Trinitrobenzene is more explosive than TNT, but more expensive.
 It is primarily used as a high explosive compound for commercial mining and military applications.
 It has also been used as a narrow-range pH indicator, an agent to vulcanize natural rubber, and a mediating agent to mediate the synthesis of other explosive compounds.